-Five (5) years have passed since she started to assume the office as an outside director of MHFG until the closing of the ordinary general meeting of shareholders to be held in June 2019.
+One (1) year has passed since he started to assume the office as an outside director of MHFG until the closing of the ordinary general meeting of shareholders held in June 2020.

-She attended all of a total of fourteen (14) Board of Directors meetings and a total of eight (8) Nominating Committee meetings, held during the fiscal year ended March 31, 2019.
+He attended all of a total of eight (8) Board of Directors meetings, a total of nine (9) Nominating Committee meetings, and a total of three (3) Compensation Committee meetings, held during the fiscal year ended March 31, 2020.